Telling a story, and telling it well enough to have it pull in readers and make them remember it, is the Holy Grail for a writer/creative.

 Everyone remembers the unique visual style of The Godfather, arguably one of the greatest movies of all time.
 The lighting, camera angles, dialogue delivery, the way scenes transition into each other!
-Everything just came together to make a great example of awesome visual storytelling.
+All the storytelling tools just came together to make one of the most awesome visual storytelling examples.

 Now imagine a marketing campaign that does everything The Godfather did, i.e. creates unique assets around the very idea of the brand.

 For example, if one of the prime assets is an explainer video, imagine if it has: